Former Italian Minister Salvini Faces Hearing In Migrant Affair - UrduPoint

 Salvini, head of the far-right political party known as the League, is suspected of sequestration and abuse of power for having refused to allow around 100 migrants to land in Italy in August 2019.

-He had blocked a ship, the Open Arms, from landing in August 2019, forcing it to anchor off the island of Lampedusa while conditions on board deteriorated.
+He had blocked a ship, the Open Arms, from docking in a port, forcing it to anchor off the island of Lampedusa while conditions on board deteriorated.

 The migrants that had been picked up at sea were finally able to disembark on the orders of a local prosecutor.